Amazing Hidden Gems in New York State

 Visiting popular tourist sights has its perks.
 At least, the next time you will see it in the movies you will know that you’ve been there.
 However, at the same time, going to most of those typical destinations that everyone knows about can feel rather overwhelming.
-These places are always too crowded and often fail to meet your high expectations.
-Besides, they can never show the true soul of the city, state, or country.
-But, hidden sights can!

-If you are craving stunning sights that are hidden from everybody else in the state of New York, you’ve come to the right place!
-For you, we’ve made a list of some of the best places you can visit that aren't touristy and even locals might not know about.
+If you want to esacpe the hustle and bustle of New York City, and are looking for some good day excursions or road trips, you’ve come to the right place!
+We’ve made a list of some of the best places you can visit in the state of New York that aren't touristy and even most locals don't know about.

-If you are keen to discover the State of New York, check out these top 6 hidden locations you have to see.
+If you are keen to discover the State of New York, check out these top hidden locations you have to see.

 1. Boldt Castle